 <Russia-China Summit> He played top board with the Russian team in the 2006 match between the two countries, with the men's team winning largely as a result of his excellent returns, although the aggregate score of the men's and women's teams was won by China.
 He also played in the Russia - China Match (2007) (won by China by 52.5-47.5), in the Russia - China Match (2008) (won by China 26-24) and was the best performing player in the Russia - China (2012), won by Russia.

 <World team Championship> In 2010 he played board two on the gold medal winning Russian team in the World Team Championship (2010).
+He played board 3 in the FIDE World Team Championship (2015) and won individual silver.

 <Other> Jakovenko has also played team championships in Spain, Greece and France and in the Bundesliga.
 His most recent success in the French competition was playing for Clichy, which came second in the French Team Championships (2011).